alpha-yadav/DSA/readme.md

 Remember to handle edge cases, such as when `p` or `q` is not in the tree, or when either `p` or `q` is the root.
 The provided code snippets address some of these but might need additional error handling depending on your specific requirements.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **Equation:**  e.g., y = x^2, y = sin(x), y = 2x + 1
+* **Data points:** e.g., (1,2), (3,4), (5,6)  (This could be a table of x and y values)
+* **Type of graph:** (e.g., line graph, scatter plot, bar chart, etc.)  If you don't specify, I'll try to choose the most appropriate type.

+Once you give me this information, I can help you graph it.
+I can't create visual graphs directly, but I can give you the information you'd need to create one yourself using a graphing calculator or software.